Louisiana Tech University: Main campus

 The campus also hosts the Idea Place, a science museum; A.E.
 Phillips Lab School, a K-8 school which is recognized as a "Five Star School" by the Louisiana Department of Education; and the Joe D. Waggonner Center for Bipartisan Politics and Public Policy.

 South Campus

 South Campus is located southwest of the main campus in Ruston and covers nearly 900 acres.
-It is home to the School of Agricultural Science and Forestry, Center for Rural Development, Equine Center, John D. Griffin Horticultural Garden, and Tech Farm.
+It is home to the School of Agricultural Science and Forestry, Center for Rural Development, Equine Center, John D. Griffin Horticultural Garden, the Trenchless Technology Center (TTC) laboratories, and Tech Farm.
 The Tech Farm Salesroom markets dairy, meat, and plant products produced and processed by Tech Farm to the public.
 Students enrolled in agriculture or forestry programs attend classes in Reese Hall, the agricultural laboratory, and in Lomax Hall, the forestry and plant science complex which is home to the Louisiana Tech Greenhouses, Horticultural Conservatory, and the Spatial Data Laboratory.

 Enterprise Campus

 In Fall Quarter 2009, the university broke ground on the new Enterprise Campus which will expand the campus by 50 acres upon completion.
 The Enterprise Campus will be a green building project and will be a research facility available to technology companies and businesses.
 The Enterprise campus will also try to bridge the Engineering and Business colleges with the addition of the Entrepreneurship and Innovation Center (EIC).

 In 2010, Louisiana Tech finished the renovations of the old Visual Arts Building by transforming that building into the new Entrepreneurship and Innovation (E&I) Center.
 The E&I Center will serve as the central hub for the Center for Entrepreneurship and Information Technology's (CEnIT) programs and is located between the College of Business building and Bogard Hall (COES).

 Louisiana Tech broke ground on Tech Pointe, the first building on the Enterprise Campus, in 2010.
 Tech Pointe will house the Cyberspace Research Laboratory as well as high-tech companies and start-up technology companies.
 The 42000 sqft facility will include access to the Louisiana Optical Network Initiative (LONI), fiber-optic and Internet networks, advanced computing capabilities, and other information technology supports needed to meet the demands of 24/7 high-tech companies and specialized cyber security research.
 Tech Pointe is scheduled for completion sometime in 2011.

 The university recently unveiled plans to build a new College of Engineering and Science (COES) building.
 The three-story, 127000 sqft building will provide new active learning class labs; engineering shops; and meeting rooms for classes in math, science, and engineering.
 The new COES building will provide new learning space for the university's first-year and second-year engineering and science students for the first time since the completion of Bogard Hall in 1940.
 Upon completion of the new College of Engineering and Science building, Louisiana Tech plans to renovate and improve Bogard Hall.